Diff-Oracle: Deciphering Oracle Bone Scripts with Controllable Diffusion Model: Experiments

-\textbf{Effectiveness of two-stage training strategy.} We conduct one experiment by using one-stage training, which trains both content and style encoder simultaneously.
-From Figure~\ref{fig:generation_ab}, we can see that the generated character images from one-stage training present chaotic glyphs and unreal style.
-Some samples have incompleted strokes (the 2nd, 4th, 5th and 7th images), and some images contain incorrect background textures (the 5th and the 9th images).
-The possible reason is that one-stage training makes the model unable to separate style and content features, making it challenging to handle new combinations of style and content during the inference process.
-As a consequence, the model struggles to generate the expected oracle bone script images, even such images hurt the recognition performance compared with the baseline model as shown in Table~\ref{ablation_study}.
-The results demonstrate the effectiveness of our two-stage training strategy.
+We conduct an experiment to simultaneously train both the content encoder and the style encoder using the one-stage training strategy.
+From Fig.~\ref{fig:generation_ab}, we can see that the character images generated from one-stage training (the ``One-Stage" column) present chaotic glyphs and unrealistic styles.
+The possible reason is that the one-stage training prevents the model from separating style and content features effectively, which makes it challenging to handle new combinations of style and content during the generation process.
+As a result, the model struggles to generate the expected oracle bone script images, which in turn adversely hurt the recognition performance compared with the baseline model (the ``No Aug" row) as shown in Table~\ref{ablation_study}.
+These observations demonstrate the effectiveness of our proposed two-stage training strategy.